Understanding resilience & putting it into practice

 Resilience research and practice

-BoingBoing provides opportunities to learn about resilience.
+boingboing provides opportunities to learn about resilience.
 We run regular Resilience Forums, develop Resilience Frameworks, books and other materials, and offer training and talks on resilient approaches to life’s challenges.
+We are currently involved in several research projects, including some on schools-based or 'academic' resilience.
+Skip right now to the free suite of resources to help schools develop academic resilience (external link) which Angie produced with Lisa Williams from YoungMinds.

 While there are loads of academic articles and books on resilience, not enough of them provide practical tips to help children, young people and adults to bounce up against the odds.
 As well as working with individuals and groups, we also try to do our bit to tackle unfair practices by governments and other big players.
 Our work is strongly rooted in a social justice agenda, and we do not believe that resilience promotion should be about maximising the survival of the fittest.